TeJayFox/COB290-lab2/README.md

-Text added in the remote repo!
+Text added from the New Feature branch.